Hi folks! I’m Skye Blake, following an unusual trail about tofu cat litter… how weird is that?

 I Am Tofu Cat Litter (K Kamy’s Zoo)

-There’s general agreement that it clumped well but too expensive for the small amount in the bag.
+There’s general agreement that it clumps well but is too expensive for the small amount in the bag.

 Some liked it, while others said after a few days it was horrible.

-Kitty Woo Tofu Cat Litter
+Natural Paw Tofu Cat Litter